 30save yourself and come down from the cross.”

-36And one ran, and filling a sponge full of wine vinegar, put it on a reed and gave it to him to drink, saying, “Let’s see if Elijah comes to take him down.”
+36And someone ran and filled a sponge full of wine vinegar, put it on a stick and gave it to him to drink, saying, “Leave him alone!
+Let’s see if Elijah comes to take him down.”

 47And Mary Magdalene and Mary the mother of Joses saw where he was laid.